partsapiens/yoga-university-mvp/content/manual/tt-intention/index.md

 slug: "tt-intention"
 group: "Training"
 order: 1
-summary: "Welcome to the Yoga Flow 200 Hour Teacher Training.
-This program is designed to immerse you fully into the practice, philosophy, and teaching of power yoga.
-As you move through the…"
+summary: "The intention of Yoga Flow Teacher Training is to immerse you in practice, philosophy, and teaching while guiding you to find your authentic voice."
 tags: []
 ---
 # TT Intention

 Welcome to the Yoga Flow 200 Hour Teacher Training.
 This program is designed to immerse you fully into the practice, philosophy, and teaching of power yoga.
 As you move through these weeks, you will not only deepen your own practice but also learn how to guide others safely and effectively.

 ## Purpose of Training
 - Build a strong foundation in yoga postures, breath, and alignment.
 - Explore the principles of sequencing and cueing.
 - Gain confidence in leading classes with presence and clarity.